Why Your Business Need Emotion-based Customer Segmentation

 But one not need be a Walmart to go about this exercise.
 Any company, at a very basic level, can initiate and implement a structured process to learn about its customers’ emotional motivators.
 Understanding a client’s EQ will especially help companies in financial services, retail, and technology to draw up a detailed picture of their customers to retain the valued ones.

-To give an example of the role a customer’s EQ plays in his/her buying decision: It helps a car retailer to understand the purpose of a potential customer wanting to buy a car.
+To give an example of the role a customer’s emotional intelligence (EQ) plays in his/her buying decision: It helps a car retailer to understand the purpose of a potential customer wanting to buy a car.
 Is it for speed or utilitarian purposes?
 Will the car be a public statement for the buyer?
 Or is it just another buy for the spouse who needs it for her shopping?
 All these sentiments, when captured, tagged, and answered, will allow marketers to create appropriate messages targeting individual groups of potential customers, aligned with their wants.

 An Engine That Drives Customer Intelligence